naboeth/blockchain-developer-bootcamp-final-project/README.md

 ## Interacting via frontend

-have the Metamask browser extension installed with two accounts that have ether, e.g. name them Owner and Driver
+have the Metamask browser extension installed with two accounts that have ether, e.g. name them Owner and Driver and change to the ropsten network

+Problem: In the current state of the frontend page some functions are restricted to the owner address 0x5F64B66A19293436F5f2FcdEf0f40CCE19681293.
+These functions include among others change state driver and send payment.
+Also the payment receiver is hardcoded as address 0x0db9B8cD2D71F34c0e22b51850d93ffb8e1dCD4E in the dapp.js, meaning only this address will receive payments.

+Solution: In order to make it work for you, deploy the Transport.sol contract (e.g. via remix on ropsten) copy the address and change it in the dapp.js, where it says contractAddress.
+To change the receiver of payments, in the dapp.js for the sendPayment() function, insert your driver account address in the "to: ... ".

 then